NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ## Input Description ##

-This section describes inputs of three new object as ZoneControl:Pressurestat,  AirflowNetwork:Distribution:Component:OutdoorAirFlow, and AirflowNetwork:Distribution:Component:ReliefAirFlow.
+This section describes inputs of three new object as AirflowNetwork:ZoneContrl:PressureController,  AirflowNetwork:Distribution:Component:OutdoorAirFlow, and AirflowNetwork:Distribution:Component:ReliefAirFlow.

 ### New objects

-I think an alternative name of ZoneControl:Pressurestat is ZoneControl:PressureController.
-The team may decide which one is better.

-ZoneControl:Pressurestat

-	ZoneControl:Pressurestat,
+AirflowNetwork:ZoneContrl:PressureController

+	AirflowNetwork:ZoneContrl:PressureController,
-   		\memo Define the Pressurestat settings for a zone or list of zones.
+   		\memo Define the Pressures control settings for a zone or list of zones.
    		\memo If you use a ZoneList in the Zone or ZoneList name field then this definition applies
    		\memo to all the zones in the ZoneList.
   	A1 , \field Name
        \required-field
-       \reference ZoneControlPressurestatNames
+       \reference AirflowNetworkZoneContrlPressureControllerNames
  	A2 , \field Zone Name
        \required-field
        \type object-list